Cloudy2900/Cloudy29/README.md

 Now, we are ready to simulate the VaR and expected shortfall in T-distribution.
-We set simulation count of 100,000 times, to derive a new VaR and Expected shortfall following a T-dist
+Let’s set simulation count of 100,000 times, to derive a new VaR and Expected shortfall following a T-distribution.

 ``` r
 alpha <- 0.05